What’s Hot And What’s Not in the 2019 Rolls Royce Lineup

 01. 2019 Dawn

 The 2-door luxury convertible is another Ghost-derived Rolls Royce car.
 Or, if you’d really want to be specific, an F01 BMW 7 Series-derived car.
 Without a doubt, it’s the most opulent production convertible money can buy at the moment, and the amount of money you’d need for one comes to at least around $340,000.
-Despite having exactly the same wheelbase as the Wraith, the 2019 Rolls Royce Dawn is slightly longer.
+Despite having exactly the same wheelbase as the Wraith, the new 2-door Rolls Royce Dawn for 2019 is slightly longer.
 The two share a lot of structural elements but the British say the Dawn boasts no less than 80 percent of its own body panels.
 Compared to the discontinued Phantom coupe, the 2-door is almost a foot shorter but still more spacious.
 At the same time, it’s more nimble and more at home in traffic.

 Just like the Ghost and Wraith, the Dawn, too, boasts a BMW-sourced 6.6L twin-turbocharged V12 engine.
 In this instance, the V12 makes “only” 563 ponies in conventional and 593 horses in Black Badge models.
 Moreover, the convertible weighs almost 5,800 pounds which now makes it both heavier and less powerful than the Wraith coupe.
 Regardless, the new Rolls Royce Dawn is more than powerful enough to offer respectable effortless acceleration and a comparably effective top speed.
 Then again, this shouldn’t even come into question when it comes to Rolls Royce cars.
 Every single one of them.